 Finally, click on ‘Open Trade’ to buy Blackberry at the market rate.

 As we covered earlier, the shares remained flat in the five years prior to the WallStreetBets event, with virtually no movement whatsoever.
-In contrast, the wider markets – and particular other stocks in this sector, have enjoyed an excellent period of growth.
+In contrast, the wider markets – and particular other stocks in this sector, have enjoyed growth.

 Of course, Blackberry has since moved away from the smartphone arena and is now involved in cutting-edge technologies such as 5g, AI, and cybersecurity.
 All in all, at current prices, the P/E ratio also hints that Blackberry could be overvalued, relative to the other companies in the space.

 Buying Blackberry shares online in the UK is a process that can be completed online using an FCA-regulated stock broker.
 As always, it’s crucial to do your research beforehand and make sure that you are never investing more than you can afford to lose.

 What stock exchange are Blackberry shares listed on?

 Does BlackBerry stock pay dividends?